NaverCloudTrustServices/PolicyDocument/README.md

 -   3.2.2.4.7 DNS Change

+-   3.2.2.4.19 Agreed-Upon Change to Website – ACME
+-
+-   3.2.2.4.21 DNS Labeled with Account ID – ACME

+NAVER Cloud Trust Services implements Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9 when using the 3.2.2.4.7, 3.2.2.4.19, 3.2.2.4.21.
+Network Perspectives observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

 ### 3.2.2.5 Authentication of an IP Address {#authentication-of-an-ip-address-1}

 NAVER Cloud Trust Services does not issue a Certificate using IP